- Information collected at birth registration

 Birth statistics for England and Wales are produced by the Office for National Statistics (ONS).
-They are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Official Statistics and have been produced free from any political interference.
+They are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Statistics and have been produced free from any political interference.

 Important points about birth statistics